Skip to main content

 July 13, 2015

 With exquisite timing, House Republicans last week stepped into a public-relations debacle.
 The House was working to pass an appropriations bill for the Department of the Interior, but the longstanding bipartisan process on spending bills has been shattered, meaning that there would be no Democratic votes for the highly partisan bill.
+That, in turn, meant that Republican leaders had to corral the vast majority of their own members, including many who reflexively vote against spending bills.

 June 15, 2015